Mini Irish Soda Bread

 You can store it in an airtight container or plastic storage bag for the next day, but the freshness won’t last long.

-Irish Soda Bread is synonymous with St. Patrick’s Day, so you’ll want to serve it alongside these St. Patrick’s Day recipes:
+However, Irish Soda Bread is synonymous with St. Patrick’s Day, so you can eat it alongside these St. Patrick’s Day recipes:

 - 1 cup all-purpose flour, sifted